 Enabling proxy access with

 query the necessary configuration:

-In some scenarios you have to get an initial settings file installed on a computer that does not have internet access and can therefore not use the Maven plugin.
-For this first initial configuration, that connects the computer to Nexus for following Maven invocations, a simple HTTP GET command to retrieve an unmodified settings file can be used:
+In some scenarios you have to get an initial settings file installed on a computer that does not have internet access and, therefore, cannot use the Maven plugin.
+For this first initial configuration that connects the computer to Nexus for following Maven invocations, a simple HTTP GET command to retrieve an unmodified settings file can be used:

 curl -u admin:admin123 -X GET "http://localhost:8081/nexus/service/local/templates/settings/default/content" > ~/.m2/settings.xml

 Modify the commandline above by changing the username:password supplied after -u and adapting the url to Template URL visible in the Nexus user interface.
-This invocation will however not do the client side replacement of parameters, so you will have to manually change any username or password configuration, if applicable.
+This invocation will however not replace parameters on the client side, so you will have to manually change any username or password configuration, if applicable.